Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Day 20.
 Nairobi.

 Breakfast at lodge and later depart for Nairobi arriving at approximately 1700hrs.
-Drop off at the airport for your onward flight home.
+Drop off at the airport for your onward flight home after a memorable Kenya Tanzania trip.

 Nairobi airport transfers